 Meal Times: Eating or Drinking

-Facial coverings must be worn at all times when indoors except while eating or alone in a private room or office.
+For those who have not been fully vaccinated, facial coverings must be worn at all times when indoors except while eating/drinking or alone in a private room or office.

 When employees take breaks for meals while at work, we recognize that there may be limited places to sit, relax and enjoy the break/meal.
-Taking breaks for meals by necessity involves removing a face covering, and this may pose a risk of transmission of SARS-CoV-2 while eating.
-To minimize the risk of transmission of SARS-CoV-2 from asymptomatic individuals, any of the following options should be implemented, and should be discussed with managers.
+Taking breaks for meals by necessity involves removing a facial covering, and this may pose a risk of transmission.
+To minimize the risk of transmission, any of the following options should be implemented, and should be discussed with team/unit managers.

-- Employees should avoid prolonged breaks/meals (15 minutes or more) without a face covering in break rooms/lunch areas.
+- Employees should avoid prolonged breaks/meals (15 minutes or more) without a facial covering in break rooms/lunch areas.

-Students may seek an accommodation or mask alternative option by emailing University Health Services at COVIDHelp@uc.edu
+Students who are not fully vaccinated may seek an accommodation by emailing COVIDHelp@uc.edu

 IF a student volunteers that they are unvaccinated, then they are required to wear a facial covering, unless they have received an exemption.
 (Individuals who are not wearing a facial covering are attesting to compliance with this requirement.)